brianhsu98/bdocs/README.md

 - `yarn build` will build the app

 ## Deploying
+The app is currently hosted on Firebase hosting.
+To use, run `firebase init` and select hosting, selecting build as the serve directory.
+Then, run `npm run build`, then `firebase deploy` to deploy.

-Currently, the app is hosted on Google App Engine.
+The app was previously hosted on Google App Engine.
 Using the Google Cloud SDK, run - `gcloud init`, and create a configuration using the desired project - `gcloud app deploy` to deploy to web.

 To update an already deployed app, run `gcloud app deploy` again